 Currently at the UVM Medical Center NPM Fellowship

 The 29-bed NICU is the only level III unit in Vermont.
 Renovations to create a single room-based unit are in the planning stage, with a goal to support exemplary family-centered care and high staff satisfaction.
 The division includes six board-certified neonatologists, three NPM fellows, and ten advanced practice providers.
 Our neonatal-perinatal subspecialty fellowship training program is directed by Deirdre O’Reilly, MD, MPH.
 In addition to heading the NPM fellowship, Dr. O’Reilly is implementing real-time telemedicine consultations at community hospitals to help assess newborn infants at risk for hypoxic-ischemic encephalopathy.
 Dr. Charles Mercier is Chief of the Division of Neonatal-Perinatal Medicine and Professor of Pediatrics.
 He has led efforts to create follow-up of extremely low birth weight infants in VON and continues this work in efforts to organize the region to improve the quality of follow-up care.
-Roger Soll, MD, remains editor of the Cochrane Neonatal Collaborative Review Group and president and director of clinical trials at VON.
-This group has created systematic reviews of over 300 clinical problems and published these reviews on the NICHD website
+Roger Soll, MD, remains editor of the Cochrane Neonatal and president and director of clinical trials at VON.
+This group has created systematic reviews of over 300 clinical problems and published these reviews on Cochrane at VON

 .
 As director of global health at VON, Danielle Ehret, MD, MPH, has developed a database for resource-limited settings.
 On the leadership team for the NIH-supported Advancing Clinical Trials in Neonatal Opioid Withdrawal Syndrome Collaborative, Leslie Young, MD, serves as principal investigator for a multicenter clinical trial assessing a new regional care model for neonatal opioid withdrawal syndrome management.
 In addition to her time in the NICU, Whittney Barkhuff, MD, PhD, follows high-risk patients in the NeoMed clinic after discharge.
 Her academic interests also include the emotional well-being of parents with children in the NICU and infants with complex genetic disorders.